shrey715/flying-fish/README.md

-# 🐟 Flying Fish - AI-Powered Customer Churn Prediction System
+# ChurnSense-AI - AI-Powered Customer Churn Prediction System

 **An intelligent customer retention platform that predicts churn with explainable AI and provides actionable insights through an interactive dashboard.**